Evonofy/NeoExpensive/README.md

           <strong>Microfrontends</strong>
         </h3>
         <p>
           Our team first discovered it at <a href="https://micro-frontends.org/">micro-frontends.org</a> and since we've been implementing it in a similar way, of course we can't afford to host 2/4 different apps for each and every occasion but we've recently created a pattern which really helped us develop faster and better.
-If you want to see the lead up to why we've chosen micro-frontends, there's a pretty long  changelog of everything that happened architecture-wise in NeoExpensive down <a href="#architecture-changelog">here</a>
+If you want to see the lead up to why we've chosen micro-frontends, there's a pretty long  changelog of everything that happened architecture-wise in NeoExpertise down <a href="#architecture-changelog">here</a>
         </p>
         <br />
         <p id="architecture-changelog">